MorTsaedi/movie-manager-wordpress-plugin/README.md

 ## the interview task is:

-As we talked, please go ahead with the development of the following test project as WordPress plugin and send us the result as best structure as you can.
+Development of the following test project as WordPress plugin.

 The test project should have ability to:
 - Add/Edit/Delete for example  movies